-Since the researcher was a resident of the area, she had accommodation hence less expenditure.
+Since the researcher was a resident of the area, he had accommodation hence less expenditure.

-The researcher being a resident was familiar to the people from whom she obtained information.
+The researcher being a resident of Suneka zone was familiar to the people from whom he obtained information.
 The researcher did not find problems in transport because the infrastructure is good.